BlockchainCommons/crypto-commons/Docs/ur-overview.md

 ## For Users

-As a user, you will URs of the format "ur:type/bytewords" or a QR encoding that UR.
+As a user, you might note applications using URs of the format "ur:type/bytewords" (or a QR encoding that UR).
 These allow for the free movement of data among apps that support the UR specification.
+This will be mostly automated, typically requiring you to show a QR from one app to another.

 Example UR:
 ```